lxj1999/lxj1999.github.io/_pages/about.md

   - Executed vapor deposition of metal electrodes (Au and Al) onto CNT films covered with metal mask to produce thermoelectric terahertz detectors using magnetron sputtering machine and electron beam evaporation system respectively.
   - Engaged in the terahertz response measurement of CNT-based detectors using Terahertz Time-Domain Spectroscopy (THz TDS) system and thermoelectric response measurement using Terahertz Quantum Cascade Lasers (THz QCL) system and a lock-in amplifier.
 - *2021.08 - 2022.03*, Hydraulic Equipment Failure Type Identification and Failure Prediction, XJTU
-  - Produced four faulty bearings with different lengths of wear on the inner race and four solenoid valves with different levels of wear on the outer surface of the spool.
+  - Produced four faulty bearings with different lengths of wear on the inner race and four faulty solenoid valves with different levels of wear on the outer surface of the spool.
   - Measured the vibration data on a hydraulic test rig with faulty bearings and faulty solenoid valves respectively using piezoelectric vibration sensors, and collated into two corresponding datasets.
   - Utilized ResNet50 to perform fault diagnosis and life prediction on bearings and solenoid valves.
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Excellent Undergraduate Graduation Project</div><img src='images/500x300.jpg' alt="sym" width="100%"></div></div>